 In 1997, Joseph joined NCTE and has gained research knowledge about English language arts and literacy education and ways to collaborate with educators and families for student understanding, learning, and success.
 He is the recipient of grants and fellowships from the NCTE Research Foundation (2013), UTEP University Research Institute (2014), and NCTE Research Foundation’s Cultivating New Voices Fellowship (2002-2004).

-Joseph has published research articles and book chapters in the following: The Politics of Panem: Critical Perspectives on the Hunger Games (Challenging Authors and Genres Series) (2014), SIGNAL Journal (Special Interest Group–Network on Adolescent Literature, International Reading Association) (2014), Generation BULLIED 2.0: Prevention and Intervention Strategies for Our Most Vulnerable Students (2013), English Journal (2011), Notes on American Literature (2011), English Leadership Quarterly (2008), College Culture, Student Success: A Longman Topics Reader (2008), and Guide to College Reading (2003).
+Joseph has published articles or chapters in the following: The Politics of Panem: Critical Perspectives on the Hunger Games (Challenging Authors and Genres Series) (2014), Pennsylvania Literary Journal (2014), SIGNAL Journal (Special Interest Group–Network on Adolescent Literature, International Reading Association) (2014), Generation BULLIED 2.0: Prevention and Intervention Strategies for Our Most Vulnerable Students (2013), English Journal (2011), Notes on American Literature (2011), English Leadership Quarterly (2008), College Culture, Student Success: A Longman Topics Reader (2008), and Guide to College Reading (2003).

 Some of Joseph's favorite activities include cooking, hiking, kayaking, storytelling, traveling, and writing.
-He lives with the love of his life in Austin, Texas, and they are caregivers to three caring, cantankerous canines.
+He lives with the love of his life, and they are caregivers to three caring, cantankerous canines.

 [Photo credit: Lourdes Flores-Pritchard, The University of Texas at El Paso, 2014]